kryzar/Stupid-Serguei-Scripts/README.md

 - [ffmpeg](https://ffmpeg.org/download.html): required to download the video, processing it and convert it into a gif.

 ## Maydo
-- Find a way to copy the gif to the clipboard.
+- Find a way to copy the gif to the clipboard ;
+- add options to choose maximum possible width or frame rate.

 # 2pdf2images